retpolanne/retpolanne.com/_posts/2023-11-30-renesas-kworkflow.markdown

 I think I hit a wall because RPI CM4 doesn't support IOMMU and qemu doesn't support no-IOMMU :C

+I'll use the RPI CM4 as a worker for kernel testing using OpenOCD and JTAG.
+See you next time!

 # References
 \[1] [The Linux kernel](https://www.raspberrypi.com/documentation/computers/linux_kernel.html)